TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

     Please have a look there: [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.

-    !!! tip "Movie format/folder with French movie name" Radarr support ISO-2 naming convention for naming a movie so replacing the `{Movie CleanTitle}` to `{Movie CleanTitle:fr}` will change the name to its French version.
+    !!! tip "Movie format/folder with French movie name" Radarr supports the ISO-2 naming convention for naming a movie, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:fr}` will change the name to its French version.

 !!! abstract "Indexers - Multi Languages option"
-    In Radarr you can tell that MULTi in an indexer mean that a release possess at least certain audio.
-For the purpose of this guide you will select `Original` and `French`.
+    In Radarr, you can tell that MULTi in an indexer means that a release possesses at least certain audio.
+For the purpose of this guide, you will select `Original` and `French`.
     This option should only be used for French indexers.
-Doing so in more "international" indexers can create false positive with the French Audio CFs.
+Doing so in more "international" indexers can create false positives with the French Audio CFs.

-    If you do not see the option is because you need to activate the "Advanced Options" of Radarr.
+    If you do not see the option, it is because you need to activate the "Advanced Options" of Radarr.

     ??? success "Screenshot example - [Click to show/hide]"
         ![French Radarr MULTi settings](images/french-starr-multi-settings.png)